Courtauld/guide/README.md

 # courtauld-guide-jk

-This guide was originally written by Jacob Charles Wilson (@jclwilson).
+This guide was originally written by @jclwilson.

+This guide is rendered using Jekyll, with no extra plugins.

-The guide is stored on Github and hosted via Github Pages.
+This guide is stored on Github and hosted via Github Pages.